-Benefit: Something which is believed to be of value to the receiver, such as a service i.e.

-access to a sporting event, preferential treatment, access to confidential information, accommodation, personal services, pleasure or vacation trips.
+Benefit: Something which is believed to be of value to the receiver, such as a service i.e. access to a sporting event, preferential treatment, access to confidential information, accommodation, personal services, pleasure or vacation trips.
 Bribe: A corrupt inducement to reward.

-Gift: A 'gift' will be as defined in the Local Government Act 2020.

-'gift' is defined as 'any disposition of property otherwise than by will made by a person to another person without consideration in money or money's worth or with inadequate consideration, including- (a) the provision of a service (other than volunteer labour); and (b) the payment of an amount in respect of a guarantee; and (c) the making of a payment or contribution at a fundraising function;
+Gift: A 'gift' will be as defined in the Local Government Act 2020 . 'gift' is defined as 'any disposition of property otherwise than by will made by a person to another person without consideration in money or money's worth or with inadequate consideration, including- (a) the provision of a service (other than volunteer labour); and (b) the payment of an amount in respect of a guarantee; and (c) the making of a payment or contribution at a fundraising function; Gift Disclosure Threshold A disclosable gift means any gift valued at or above \$500 or a higher prescribed amount that a relevant person received in the preceding five years if:

-Gift Disclosure

-A disclosable gift means any gift valued at or above \$500 or a higher

-Threshold prescribed amount that a relevant person received in the preceding five years if:

-- the relevant person was a councillor, member of council staff or member of a delegated committee at the time the gift was received, or - the gift was an election campaign donation.

-If multiple gifts are received from a person, they must be treated as a single gift with an aggregate value.

-Gift of appreciation: Refers to a gift that is presented to an individual to express thanks and a feeling of goodwill on behalf of the giver where there is no expectation of repayment.
-These gifts are generally a one-off occurrence.
+Gift of appreciation:Refers to a gift that is presented to an individual to express thanks and a feeling of goodwill on behalf of the giver where there is no expectation of repayment.
+These gifts are generally a one-off occurrence.HospitalityWhere a meal or service is offered which has a more than nominal value and is not Hospitality Where a meal or service is offered which has a more than nominal value and is not viewed as being connected to official Council business or part of the accepted meal at a conference or seminar.
+Monetary gift: Defined as cash, cheques, money orders, travellers' cheques and direct deposits.
+Official gift A gift received by Councillors or Council officers as representatives of the Borough of Queenscliffe or the Council.

-Hospitality

-Where a meal or service is offered which has a more than nominal value and is not viewed as being connected to official Council business or part of the accepted meal at a conference or seminar.

-Monetary gift:

-Defined as cash, cheques, money orders, travellers' cheques and direct deposits.

-Official gift

-A gift received by Councillors or Council officers as representatives of the Borough of Queenscliffe or the Council.
 These gifts may be received from a Sister City, organisations or corporations that are bestowing a corporate gift (i.e. plaques, plates, vases, trophies, art work) or souvenir to the Borough of Queenscliffe, or as a token of appreciation for a contribution to a conference or industry event.

-Token gift:

-Is of such a nature and value that it could not reasonably be regarded as capable of influencing any actions or decisions of the relevant person in relation to the matter.
+Token gift: Is of such a nature and value that it could not reasonably be regarded as capable of influencing any actions or decisions of the relevant person in relation to the matter.
 The gift also does not create a sense of obligation in the receiver that will influence, or appear to influence, the exercise of their official duties.
 In the event that a gift might reasonably be perceived to influence, or appear to influence, the recipient, it cannot be defined as a token gift.

-Value:

-Value means the face value or estimated retail value.
+Value: Value means the face value or estimated retail value.